risingwavelabs/dbt-risingwave/README.md

 **NEW FEATURE**: dbt-risingwave now supports zero downtime rebuilds for materialized views when SQL definitions change.
 This feature:

 - Uses RisingWave's `ALTER MATERIALIZED VIEW SWAP` syntax for atomic updates
+- **Requires RisingWave v2.2 or later** - the `ALTER MATERIALIZED VIEW SWAP` syntax is only available in RisingWave v2.2+
 - **Disabled by default** - must be explicitly enabled with `{{ config(zero_downtime=true) }}`
 - Maintains service availability during model updates when enabled
 - Provides a safe opt-in approach for production environments